-If your organisation uses a SKU format which is either long digit numbers, or numbers with a leading 0, your SKUs could be truncated when you export your Vend products to a CSV.
+If your organization uses a SKU format which is either long digit numbers, or numbers with a leading 0, your SKUs could be truncated when you export your Retail POS products to a CSV.
 Once your SKU numbers become truncated, there is no way to undo it.
-Therefore if this happens, you would have to start from scratch with a new CSV file.
+If this happens, you would have to start from scratch with a new CSV file.

-The easiest way to work with your SKU numbers is to edit your CSV files using OpenOffice.
-OpenOffice is a spreadsheet application that can be downloaded for free by clicking on the link above.
+If you want to work with CSV, you can edit your CSV files using OpenOffice.
+OpenOffice is a spreadsheet application that can be downloaded for free.

 OpenOffice gives you the option to format CSV files before you open them allowing you to set the correct formatting before you even start working on your CSV file.
 This ensures your SKU numbers don’t become truncated and that your SKUs don’t lose any leading zeros they may contain.

-We recommend that you use OpenOffice instead of Excel or another spreadsheet application when working with CSV files (especially with products or customers) because the formatting works better with Vend.
+We recommend that you use OpenOffice instead of Excel or another spreadsheet application when working with CSV files (especially with products or customers) because the formatting works better with Retail POS.
 However, if you are using Excel, check out this article.

 Formatting your CSV file

 Before you can edit your CSV file in OpenOffice, you will get a pop-up window showing you options on how to format your CSV file.

 Below is an outline of how to correctly format your CSV file.